zeldin/iceGDROM/README.md

 * AVR softcore was developed by Ruslan Lepetenok
 * GD-ROM connector pinout was provided by OzOnE
 * SD Card and FAT code based on sdfatlib by Bill Greiman
+* DiscJuggler reader code based on CDIrip by DeXT/Lawrence Williams

 [1]: http://mc.pp.se/dc/gdromemu.html